Drug & Alcohol Rehab in Nottingham

-To encourage participation in therapeutic community programmes like Alcoholics Anonymous, Narcotics Anonymous and Cocaine Anonymous, TSFT is often part of treatment at a drug and alcohol rehab in Nottingham.
+To encourage participation in therapeutic community programmes like Alcoholics Anonymous, Narcotics Anonymous and Cocaine Anonymous, these practice the 12 steps, including giving yourself over to a higher power.
+TSFT is often part of treatment at a drug and alcohol rehab in Nottingham.

 Patients undergoing this style of treatment will meet regularly with their therapist to discuss using the twelve steps as part of their aftercare programme.

 They’ll learn the three main ideas for promoting abstinence in twelve-step programmes.
 These are acceptance, surrender, and active involvement in the programme- which includes cultivating the principles needed to recover.